sriedel/jsonista/README.md

 the contents of the passed block is compiled, serialized, stored in the cache and inserted in place fo the cache call.

+#### Jsonista::Cache::Null
+Doesn't cache anything, and always executes the block given to the cache directive.
+Useful if you want to use templates containing cache directives, but don't want to actually use a cache.

+#### Jsonista::Cache::InMemory
+Caches values in memory.
+The most simple to set up, and probably the fastest.
+However cached values cannot be shared across processes or servers.

+You can give the constructor a hash containing an initial cache state, if you want to start up the process with a pre-filled cache.

+#### Jsonista::Cache::File
+Caches values in files withing a cache directory.
+Each key will have its own file associated with it.
+Cache keys containing directory seperator characters will create the required subdirectories, so that the key reflects a path name under the cache root.

+*DANGER* Currently directory traversal attachs are possible, i.e. '/../' components of a cache key will move up a directory.
+Combined with the file writing operations, this can be extremely dangerous if you do not ensure that the cache key cannot contain '..' parts.

+You can give the constructor a path to use for the cache root directory.
+If none is given, the directory 'jsonista\_cache' under the current processes working directory will be used.
+It would be wise to supply an absolute path name here, otherwise file operations may happen in unexpected directories with unintended files!

 ### Helpers
 Helper methods can be made available within templates by setting the modules from which the helpers should be loaded.